TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Firstly I have definied dependent and independent variables for our traning and testing.

-- Then I splitted the data into traning and testing set by using train_test_split.
+- Then I split the data into traning and testing set by using train_test_split.

 - Then I fit the model with X_train and y_train on support vector machine and random forest classifier and checked the score.